Joel-Singh/DuckSlayer/personal-notes.md

+LEFT OFF ON: Placing farmers on Water is crash because there is no valid path to exit.

 # QOL
 - Quakka immediately takes damage upon entering the range of a nest
 - Have a diagram showing the win/loss condition instead of just text